gudleik/rack-casual/README.md

     $ rails generate rack_casual

 This creates a config/initializers/rack-casual.rb file.
-Make sure base_url points to your CAS server.
+Make sure *cas_url* points to your CAS server.
 If your user model is called something other than "User", you can change this here.

 Next you must configure your application to use the plugin.
-For Rails3, you can add this to your config/application.rb config.middleware.use "Rack::Casual::Authentication"
+For Rails3, you can add this to your config/application.rb:

+  config.middleware.use "Rack::Casual::Authentication"

 Finally, to authenticate your users, add a before_filter to your controller: